Australia-India Comprehensive Economic Cooperation Agreement (AI-CECA)

 Australia and India launched negotiations for a Comprehensive Economic Cooperation Agreement in May 2011.
 There were nine rounds of negotiations before both countries decided to suspend negotiations in September 2015, pending the outcome of other multilateral regional negotiations.

-In June 2020, as part of the Joint Statement on a Comprehensive Strategic Partnership between India and Australia, Prime Ministers Morrison and Modi decided to re-engage on a bilateral Comprehensive Economic Cooperation Agreement (CECA) while suitably considering earlier bilateral discussions, where a mutually agreed way forward can be found.
+In June 2020, as part of the Joint Statement on a Comprehensive Strategic Partnership between India and Australia, former Prime Ministers Morrison and Modi decided to re-engage on a bilateral Comprehensive Economic Cooperation Agreement (CECA) while suitably considering earlier bilateral discussions, where a mutually agreed way forward can be found.